luispuerto/gratitude-blog/index.md

 background: '/assets/img/bg-index.jpg'
 ---

 On December 8, 2019, [Kurzgesagt][] published a video about the dissatisfaction and proposing a solution based on science.
-You can see the video below.
+If you haven't watched the video, you can do it below.

 {% include video id="WPPPFqsECz0" provider="youtube" %}